Peggy Brock: Publications

+Her next major work was a collaborative work with Doreen Kartinyeri, on the history of Poonindie Mission on Eyre Peninsula (Poonindie: The Rise and Destruction of an Aboriginal Agricultural Community (1989).

-Her second and third books (Poonindie: The Rise and Destruction of an Aboriginal Agricultural Community and Outback Ghettoes.
-A History of Aboriginal Institutionalisation and Survival) also focused on South Australia, while the next (Words and Silences.
-Aboriginal Women, Politics and Land) continued her focus on indigenous women but in the wider Australian context.
-Her next and three most recent books (Indigenous Peoples and Religious Change, The Many Voyages of Arthur Wellington Clah and Indigenous Evangelist and Questions of Authority in the British Empire 1750-1940) go beyond the Australian context.
+Her third book was Outback Ghettoes.
+A History of Aboriginal Institutionalisation and Survival (1993), which also focused on South Australia, while the next, Words and Silences.
+Aboriginal Women, Politics and Land (2001) continued her focus on Indigenous women but in the wider Australian context.